PlanterApp/planter_blog/content/posts/choose-garden-compost/index.md

 ### Manure-based composts (including bagged manure)

-Manure-based composts often consist of decomposed cow, sheep, or horse dung along with the bedding material (and possibly other inputs).
+Manure-based composts often consist of decomposed cow, sheep, or horse dung along with the bedding material.
 While there are slight differences in nutrient concentrations and organic matter levels, manure from these animals is generally interchangeable so long as it is well decomposed.
 Manure-based composts provide both a good source of organic matter that can help improve soil structure as well as a dose of nutrients.
 They are often incorporated directly into the soil as an amendment or could be used as a mulch.

 There are also composted poultry (chicken, turkey) manures available which provide a more highly concentrated dose of nutrients.
 These are used primarily as fertilizers rather than soil amendments.